zyth0s/bench_density_gradient_wfn/README.md

    No dependencies.
 No extra effort is needed to handle arrays.
 Compiles in the blink of an eye.
 Declaration of variables is archaic.
 Picked this.

 3. **Rust** is 2x slower than Fortran.
 Suffers with large array sizes.
-Would need to link to BLAS/LAPACK.
    It required also some additional work [Fortran < Rust < C++] because multidimensional arrays are not first order citizens.
 But it is trivial to add ndarray.